Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 - The user selects the post category
 - The user clicks "Add note".
+- After successful addition, a green success message appears at the top of the page.

 - The post appears in the posts section

 ![posts](./img/posts.png)

 - The user can edit the post by clicking the Edit button on the Posts page or the Database page
 - The user changes the title, content, and image.
-- The user clicks the Save or Cancel button to save or discard the changes
+- The user clicks the Save button to save the changes or the Cancel button to discard them and return to the list of posts.
+- After successful editing, a green success message appears at the top of the page.

 ### Add Category